Jack & Bobby: Critical reception

 The show was acclaimed by multiple critics and outlets.
 On review aggregator website Rotten Tomatoes, the show has a rating of 88% based on 16 critical reviews.
 Rob Owen of the Pittsburgh Post-Gazette wrote Jack & Bobby is "undoubtedly the most grown-up series" aired by the youth-skewing WB network and called it "an absorbing drama with hints of the idealism found in early seasons of The West Wing.'"

 Alessandra Stanley of The New York Times wrote the show "could have been just another coming-of-age tale of teenagers growing up in a small town with an overbearing single mother," but its historical framing sets it apart.
 She wrote, "'Jack & Bobby' is unusual in many ways, and one is that unlike so many modern shows it is cynical about television but deeply romantic about politics and public service...moments of misty patriotic yearning are leavened with sharp dialogue and self-mocking asides, including some at the expense of other WB series.
 (On tonight's episode, Jack sarcastically tells his mother that their family is ‘straight out of 7th Heaven’).”

 Stanley praised Christine Lahti’s performance in particular, writing “Ms. Lahti is an actress who works the underlayers of each role and resists the pull of easy sentiment.
 Grace is a complicated, strong woman who is sympathetic without being quite likable, and that makes both her bond with Bobby (he helps her match her outfits) and her tensely hostile relationship with Jack plausible.”

-Writing for Entertainment Weekly, Gillian Flynn gave the show a grade of A- and said, "On a grand scale, Jack & Bobby' reflects the American obsession with picking apart our childhoods ad nauseam for clues to the adults we become."
+Writing for Entertainment Weekly, Gillian Flynn gave the show a grade of A− and said, "On a grand scale, Jack & Bobby' reflects the American obsession with picking apart our childhoods ad nauseam for clues to the adults we become."
 In The New Yorker, Nancy Franklin likened the show to a mix between The Wonder Years and The West Wing, concluding it “is most emotionally effective when the lines that are drawn between Bobby’s boyhood and his adulthood meander through unexpected oxbows.”

 James Poniewozik of Time found the documentary flash-forwards to be distracting, but said it’s “a smart, well-written show that constantly subverts our expectations, and it takes a rare demographic risk.”

-A plot line about the parentage of Jack and Bobby received criticism from the Los Angeles Times and was described by The New Yorker as implausibly convenient.
+A plot line about the parentage of Jack and Bobby, in which the mother had hid the fact that the boy's father was "just a Mexican dishwasher", received criticism from the Los Angeles Times and was described by The New Yorker as implausibly convenient.